Introduction

 For sensorineural hearing loss, which is the most common type of congenital hearing loss, treatment typically involves the use of hearing aids or cochlear implants.
 Hearing aids amplify sound and make it louder, making it easier for the person to hear.
 Cochlear implants are electronic devices that are surgically implanted into the inner ear.
 They work by converting sound into electrical signals that are sent to the brain, helping a person to hear.

 For mixed hearing loss, a combination of treatments may be used, such as hearing aids, cochlear implants, and surgery.
-Some children may also benefit from or other forms of communication therapy to help them learn to understand and use language.
+Some children may also benefit from speech therapy or other forms of communication therapy to help them learn to understand and use language.

 It’s important to note that early intervention is key when it comes to treating congenital hearing loss.
 The earlier a child is diagnosed and receives treatment, the better the outcome is likely to be.
 Regular monitoring and follow-up care is also important to ensure that the treatment is working effectively and to make any necessary adjustments.